Skip to main contentSkip to footer content

 [email protected]

 My writing has been published in PlacesChinese Landscape Architecture, and Studies in the History of Gardens and Designed Landscapes.
-I also wrote a travel/history book about the Adirondacks—In the Adirondacks: Dispatches from the Largest Park in the Lower 48, published by Fordham University Press.
+I also wrote a book about the Adirondacks—In the Adirondacks: Dispatches from the Largest Park in the Lower 48, published by Fordham University Press.

 Current teaching